Fear Not These Murals: Brian Rea’s Art Is What Keeps Him Up at Night

 On the opposite wall, Rea took one of his fears–UFOs–and expanded upon the topic visually.
 “I spent a few months researching UFO sightings and reports from the last 50 years,” he says.

 “This is an archive of some of the more interesting and unusual ones,” says Rea.
-“Where the intersection of fear, storytelling and drawing overlaps with people’s
+“Where the intersection of fear, storytelling and drawing overlaps with people’simagination.”

 Rea used chalk and white paint to create the two murals, which took about 13 days to complete.
 The show will be up until June 6 and the two murals are located, appropriately, along a long, dark, scary hallway.